Download the Full Employee Handbook (PDF)

 The Seton Hall University Administrator & Staff Employee Handbook (the “handbook”) has been prepared to inform you of the University’s philosophy, employment practices, programs and policies, as well as the benefits provided to you as a valued employee.
 The terms “Seton Hall University,” “Seton Hall” and “University” are used interchangeably throughout this handbook.

-This handbook applies to all full-time staff and administrative employees of Seton Hall University.
-Faculty members are covered by the Faculty Guide and applicable University policies, programs and benefits.
-Part-time workers, temporary workers and student workers are expected to abide by all University standards of conduct and policies; however, they are not entitled to all the same benefits, rights and privileges of full-time staff and administrative employees.
+All full-time and part-time staff and administrative employees are responsible for becoming familiar with each of the provisions of this handbook.
+Seton Hall employees are expected to conduct themselves with integrity and comply with the University’s practices and policies.
+The provisions of this handbook shall apply to all non-faculty employees.
+Faculty members should refer to the Faculty Guide, as well as applicable University policies, programs and benefits.
+While temporary employees and student workers must abide by all University standards of conduct and policies, they are not entitled to all the same benefits, rights and privileges of full-time staff and administrative employees.

-The information provided in this handbook does not cover every situation and is not intended to replace policies, actual plan documents or bargaining unit contracts.
-Any material presented in this handbook that is found to be contradictory to plan documents, bargaining unit contracts, and /or the law, will be superseded by the plan documents, contracts and/or law.
+The information provided in this handbook does not cover every situation and is not intended to replace policies, actual benefit plan documents or collective bargaining agreements.
+Any material presented in this handbook that is found to be inconsistent with benefit plan documents, collective bargaining agreements, the policies contained on Seton Hall University’s policies website and /or the law, will be superseded by the applicable benefit plan documents, contracts, the policies contained on Seton Hall University’s policies website and/or law.